polterguy/phosphorusfive/README.md

 and make sure its name is exactly _"system42"_, without any versioning numbers, etc. Then restart your web server process, and have fun!

 After you've played around with System42 for some time, understanding the development model, you can go more hard-core into it, ditch System42, and create your own apps, entirely from scratch if you wish.
+The latter approach is what I recommend for building real apps, which you intend to distribute, and use in real live production sites.

 Notice, regardless of which approach you take when you start out - You must make sure the _"/core/p5.webapp"_ project is your startup project, unless you intend to evaluate Hyperlambda in a terminal window, using the lambda.exe project.